GST Audit and GST Audit Checklist

 There are separate provisions for Input goods and Capital goods in Job work.
 Input goods must be returned within one year and Capital goods in three years.

 What if goods are not returned in the specified time period?
 Then, it would be considered as “Deemed Supply” and tax will payable on such goods.

 #5 Input Service Distributor and concept of Cross Billing

 What is cross billing in GST?

-Cross billing is applicable on the transactions between separate registrations of a single person.
-Whether the transactions should be considered as “supply”.GST applicability in case of cross billing is a highly debatable topic.
+Cross billing is applicable to the transactions between separate registrations of a single person.
+Whether the transactions should be considered as “supply”.GST applicability in the case of cross billing is a highly debatable topic.

 It can be regarded as the office of the supplier of goods and services or both which received tax invoices towards receipt of input services and issues a document for the purpose of distributing the credit of GST to its branches.